chuyaguo2014/sm-coding-challenge/README.md

 ### Considerations in Design

-* What would happen if the remote endpoint goes down?
-What are some ways to mitigate this that are transparent to the user?
+* _What would happen if the remote endpoint goes down?
+What are some ways to mitigate this that are transparent to the user?_

   * The app would break/throw errors as of right now but we can consider things like:
     * caching the external api response (in memory or in redis depending on the size of the response)
-    * have our app fetch from cache first and
+    * have our app fetch from cache first and fall back on talking to the actual external api if the cache expires
-* What are some ways to prevent multiple calls to the data endpoint?
+* _What are some ways to prevent multiple calls to the data endpoint?_

-  * again, we can cache the response (for example, at app startup, call the external api once)
+  * again, we can cache the external response (for example, at app startup, call the external api once)
   * or save to a DB/S3 bucket and have another background/scheduled task/lambda that calls the external api every few hours/days to update the data if necessary.
 But our app will talk to the DB/S3 only.
+  * we can also cache the incoming requests and their respective responses (from our app)!
+If someone repeatedly asks us the same question, we can just return the cached response instead of processing the request all over again from the beginning

-* This data set is not updated very frequently (once a week), what are some ways we could take advantage of this in our system?
+* _This data set is not updated very frequently (once a week), what are some ways we could take advantage of this in our system?_

   * We can have our own scheduled tasks to call the api;
   * or, if the external api has webhooks/events we can subscribe to, then we can write a aws lambda function that triggers when the data in the external is updated, and then we will go fetch it (so not on a schedule, just only when necessary)

 ## Notes

 There is no limit to what is acceptable as far as libraries, changes, and methodologies goes.
 Feel free to add/remove/change methods, abstractions, etc. to facilitate your needs.
 Feel free to comment on areas that are dubious or may present challenges in a real-world environment.
+  * _Chuya's comments:_
+    * About the code itself:
+      * We can probably do some more validation on the inputs (both the `ids` and the external api responses)

+      * We can also consider implementing some retries if the external api request fails from time to time due to transient network errors.

+    * About Testing:
+      * We should write some unit tests for this!
+Mock the external api responses but test the methods in `DataProviderImpl.cs`

+      * More end-to-end tests/synthetics (where we actually make the external api call) too!

+      * We should also consider bench-marking/stress-testing our app

+    * Real world considerations:

+      * We should also have more logging, error-handling, and monitoring around the app.
+Self-recovery is also a nice-to-have - for example, when the CPU usage/number of requests is above a certain threshold, automatically spin up additional machines to support the incoming traffic.

+      * We should be vigilant and watch for repeated offenders - maybe throttle requests from certain IPs if they are too chatty.
+        * If we lock this api behind some sort of api gateway that requires login credentials/client keys we can identify more easily malicious/unnecessary requests and reduce them.
+        * This will also make it easy for other services to integrate with us